ENG517/Procedure/Chowdhurynn/p-V_2_kardiacapp-review-health-summarys.md

   - Check the `Reports` section in your profile settings.
   - Update your Kardia app to the latest version.

-## Generating Kardia Reports for Your Doctor
+## Generating Kardia reports for your doctor

 1. Go to the `Reports` section in your Kardia app.
 2. Select the date range specified by your doctor (last 30 days, 90 days, etc.).